A Question of Europe: Debate

-Castle described the EEC as too exclusive and that it would compel Britain to provide favourable treatment to its members in all fields, not just trade.
+Castle described the EEC as too exclusive indirectly citing the then principle of Community preference and that it would compel Britain to provide favourable treatment to its members in all fields, not just trade.
 She said that the EEC was a step towards creating a European superstate that would be to the detriment of the poorer countries of the world.
 When Thorpe asked Castle if she would resign if the British public voted to remain a member, she replied that in such circumstances she considered that "my country will need me more than ever".
 This drew jeers from the crowd and seemed to displease Thorpe and Heath.
 Castle stated that she expected to lose the vote after the debate, as she considered the Union to be a part of The Establishment.
 During his speech Shore claimed that the sovereignty of parliament was central to British democracy.
 He stated that if it remained a member of the EEC the 1957 Treaty of Rome, which founded the organisation, would effectively become Britain's first written constitution and one to which no British citizen had contributed (Britain considered it had an unwritten constitution).
 He also stated that "the message that comes out [from the yes campaign] is fear, fear, fear.
 Fear because you won't have any food.
 Fear of unemployment.
 Fear that we've somehow been so reduced as a country that we can no longer, as it were, totter about in the world independent as a nation."
 Roger Berthoud, writing in The Times, commended the standard of Shore's oratory and noted that he received applause even though most of the audience disagreed with his views.

 In the post-debate vote the statement "that this House would say yes to Europe" was approved by 493 votes to 92.
 The speakers and others retired after the event to the Union's President's Room to have drinks with van Amerongen.